Fentanyl (Into the mouth)

 - Keep the medicine in the original blister or foil package.
 Do not use the medicine if the package has been damaged or opened.

-- Subsys? spray:
+- Subsys® spray:

 - Used spray units: Place the used spray unit into the small disposal bag that came with the medicine.
-Do this immediately after use.
+Do this right after use.
 Seal the disposal bag and throw it into a secure trash container, out of the reach of children.

 - Unopened or expired spray units: Hold the unused medicine units upside down, with the nozzle inside the disposal bottle.
 Spray the units inside the bottle until they are empty.
 Place all empty spray units into the small bags, and seal them.
 Shake the bottle from side to side.
 Place the disposal bottle into the large bag and seal it.
 Throw all disposal bags into a secure trash container, out of the reach of children.
-Call 1-877-978-2797 if you have questions.

 Drugs and Foods to Avoid